Kapitolos/WhoIsHuman/README.md

 This first push includes a functioning registration for new users as well presents generated faces, names, and pulls an age catergory as well as occupation from a premade list which corralates to a facial recognition API's response.

+To do:
+Converting to async for api functions.